ultralytics/ultralytics/docs/en/guides/nvidia-jetson.md

 #### Install Ultralytics Package

-Here we will install ultralytics package on the Jetson with optional dependencies so that we can export the PyTorch models to other different formats.
+Here we will install Ultralytics package on the Jetson with optional dependencies so that we can export the PyTorch models to other different formats.
 We will mainly focus on [NVIDIA TensorRT exports](../integrations/tensorrt.md) because TensorRT will make sure we can get the maximum performance out of the Jetson devices.

 1. Update packages list, install pip and upgrade to latest